Accurate Tarot, Psychic,and Clairvoyant Readings

 Sue is always interested in gypsy tables of any type, please contact her if you have one you would be prepared to sell.
 Often they are found without the fabric covering for which they are known,or have stained and torn covers.
 It is one of Sues pleasures to bring them back to their glory days, so that they can all be used in her Tarot courses, and her Crystal ball and Palmistry Workshops, as well as at fetes and fayres.

-The three legs of the table are always set towards the subject to be read in a particular way, as to encompass the most access to them.,and the spiritual energies around them.
 Often the spacers below the table are set with an orb on top of a point , symbolising the world on its axis, and alluding to the knowledge which the table has access to.

 There are as many different style of table as there are makers of the table.
 Many were made by hand by the gypsy family who used them and were kept within the family, for generations.
 Through ages of use,old tables can have the feel of the readers through time , and this can either help, or hinder a reading, depending on the reader, and their abilities.
 I was recently given two very beautiful old tables, and I am now using them for my readings in Sanctuary.
 One is hexagonal with very deep silk twists falling from its top, the other is circular, covered in yellow velvet and has with it a very strong feeling of the older lady who used it previously.